datamade/metro-pdf-merger/README.md

 # Metro PDF Merger

-A flask app that listens for requests from [LA Metro Councilmatic](https://github.com/datamade/la-metro-councilmatic).
+A Flask app that listens for requests from [LA Metro Councilmatic](https://github.com/datamade/la-metro-councilmatic).
 The app consolidates PDFs for Board Reports and Events, stores the merged documents, and provides a route that returns PDFs.

 ## Working with a local instance of LA Metro Councilmatic